hellboy1975/aalog/README-DEV.md

 - don't build using pipenv run
 - use `python setup.py install` instead
 - then it with `aalog --help` or something similar
+- use aalog_test.py script to test CLI commands (useful for debugging)

 ## Todo